 6. Determine Your Most Productive Times

-We all have that time of the day when our energy and productivity levels are at the peak.
+We all have that time of the day when our productivity levels are at the peak and we have the most energy.
 If you’re a morning person, you can accomplish more work in the earlier parts of the day.
 So, organize your time so that you do urgent and important tasks first thing in the morning.

 For the night owl, you know you’re slow to wake up and need some time to get in the mood for work.
 Push the most demanding tasks to the afternoon and do other light tasks in the mornings.